Neon-jeff/bradge/README.md

 # Bradge Fashion App
-This mobile app implements the api functionalities of an edge-cutting B2B and B2C web application called Timbu
+This is fashin store mobile app that implements the api functionalities of an edge-cutting B2B and B2C web application called Timbu, Timbu allows users to upload, share and market their digital products

-# Running the App
+# Running the App Locally

 1. Install dependencies